 Fresh Grounded Coffee or Pre-Ground Coffee – Better Choice?

 The flavour of the coffee rests on the extraction of the coffee once it comes in contact with the water.
 Additionally, the amount of coffee that is actually in contact which depends upon the size of the ground coffee particles.
 Grinding the coffee allows the water to efficiently extract the solubles from coffee.
 It is these solubles, which are responsible for the aroma and taste in coffee.
 The pre-ground coffee beans are not as good, since they get stale even before you have bought them.

 There is no doubt that the freshly ground coffee is better than the pre-ground beans.
 However the process of grinding and more importantly the choice of a good (right) grinder is also crucial for a fine tasting cup of coffee.
 When it comes to buying equipment for brewing coffee, your main investment needs to be your grinder – which any barista courses in london will teach you.
 There are many varieties of grinders available in the UK.
 Additionally, there are numerous companies producing grinders.
-It is therefore essential to choose a good grinder and understand its importance in the process of brewing a good cup of coffee.
+It is therefore essential to choose a good grinder, no matter what type of coffee drink you’re making.

 Types of Coffee Grinder

 There are basically two types of grinders – blade grinder and the burr grinder.
 The blade grinder consists of a blade, like a plane’s propeller, that slices up the beans.
 A burr grinder has two oscillating, serrated discs known as burrs.
 They do not cut the beans but crush and grind them.
 This results in a fairly uniform particle size.
 Burr grinders come in two variations: Flat Burrs and Conical Burrs.
 Both of these are generally made of two materials – steel and ceramic.